PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ## wallet_supportedSpecs :
 ### Usage :
-Returns a list of rpc spec versions compatible with the wallet.
+Returns a list of Starknet rpc spec versions compatible with the wallet.
 ### Input :
 No parameters.
 ### Output :